|Tim Roufs||extended search|

 We all study that.
 We all see that.
 We don't really study that, but we think of it.
 We ask, "How is it going to be?
 How is it going to be in the next few years?
-How is that?"
-We ask ourselves.
-I know many, many are asking, "What is it going to be?"
+How is that going to be?" we ask ourselves.
+I know many -- many -- are asking, "What is it going to be?"
 Many, many of them ask themselves, "I wonder how it'll be the next ten, fifteen years, twenty years."
 It keeps changing all the time.

 That's the way I do things.
 I just sit and wonder about a lot of the times from a-way back, and about what life is going to be like for the little ones following behind.

 Log jams were always a problem in them log-driving days.
 One time they hired Charlie Michaud to clear a log jam up by John S. Smith's place.
-Charlie worked in the logging camps when he was about fourteen, fifteen, somewhere along in there.
+Charlie worked in the logging camps when he was about fourteen, fifteen -- somewhere along in there.
 He was very active.
 He's about the same age as I am, but older, maybe a little older, than me -- I know, he's three or four years older than me.
 He has more experience than I have, and knows how to do things.
 Charlie married my half-sister.
 Her name was Rose Nason, and they were both the same age -- pred'near.
-He had a nice women, a beautiful lady, but she passed away.
+He had a nice woman -- a beautiful lady -- but she passed away.
 She was a nice lady.

 Well, the big log buyer went up there and saw this.
 He had orders on the posts and cedar.
-This was a cedar drive, and he had orders to send out.
-He had money, lots of money, tied up on this timber, and he didn't know how to get these logs out.
+This was a cedar drive, and he had orders he needed to send out.
+He had money -- lots of money -- tied up on this timber, and he didn't know how to get these logs out.
 He had hired quite a few around there to help him before.
 Quite a few would tow logs with their launches.
 Some of 'em looked at this logan, but they didn't free the logs.
 They didn't know how.
 It was too much of a job to dig that outlet open.

 He was pretty sharp, this Michaud.
 He's still living.
 He was very smart around the rivers and on a drive.
 That's all he did was tow.
 The 4th of July was coming -- it was late in the spring.
 Usually the drive was done by the 4th.